What is a Quitclaim Deed?

 Special care must be taken to ensure that the deed is actually a quitclaim deed and not one of the other forms of deeds.
 This requires state-specific language to be included in the deed.
 This language is often very similar to the language used in other forms of deeds.
 Failure to include the right language can result in an inadvertent warranty of title or create future title issues that can only be resolved by a court.

-The deeds created by our Deed Generator were designed by licensed attorneys to meet state-specific requirements.
+The deeds created by our deed preparation service were designed by licensed attorneys to meet state-specific requirements.
 Our deeds are valid in all counties in the states where they are used.
 Click here to create a quitclaim deed.